-A further highlight is its bijou restaurant, Aubergine, where chef de cuisine Justin Cogley conjures up texture and taste, colour and confection, inspired by the freshest Californian ingredients and modern Mediterranean influences.
+A further highlight is its bijou restaurant, Aubergine, where executive chef Justin Cogley conjures up texture and taste, colour and confection, inspired by the freshest Californian ingredients and coastal proximity.
 You're within walking distance of everywhere in Carmel and easy driving distance of Big Sur and Monterey, with the full gamut of adventures on your doorstep.
 Perfect.

 - Quiet, yet central location just off Ocean Avenue and only 4 blocks from the beach